 Suzanne P. Blier

-Allen Whitehill Clowes Professor of Fine Arts and Professor of African and African American Studies;
+Allen Whitehill Clowes Professor of Fine Arts

 Suzanne Blier

 Suzanne Preston Blier (Ph.D.
 1981 Columbia, Allen Whitehill Clowes Professor of Fine Arts and of African and African American Studies, Harvard University) is an historian of African art and architecture in both the History of Art and Architecture and African and African American Studies Departments.
 She also is a member of the Institute for Quantitative Social Science and Faculty Associate at the Harvard Mellon Urban Initiative.

-in 2011 two of her articles were selected for the Centennial Anthology of the Art Bulletin, comprising the 33 top articles over the journal’s 100-year history; she was one of only three art historians (along with Meyer Shapiro and Leo Steinberg) to have two articles included.
+Blier also was elected to the American Academy of Arts and Sciences and is a former member of the the Collège de France International Scientific and Strategic Committee (COSS).
 In 2017 she was bestowed a Yoruba (Nigeria) chieftaincy title, Otun Yeye Obalufon (“First/Right Mother of Obalufon”), by Oba Aderemi Adedapo, Secretary General of the Yoruba Council of Yoruba Obas for her work on Ife art and history.

+In 2011 two of Blier’s articles were selected for the Centennial Anthology of the Art Bulletin, comprising the 33 top articles over the journal’s 100-year history; she was one of only three art historians (along with Meyer Shapiro and Leo Steinberg) to have two articles included.

-Blier currently serves as Clerk and Board Member of the National Committee for the History of Art and serves on the organizing Committee for the 36e Congrès du Comité International d’Histoire de l’Art, Lyon: 2024.
-She is Chair of the Executive Committee of Delegates, American Council of Learned Societies, for which she also serves as CAA Representative.
-She served as President of CAA, the professional association of art historians, artists, and designers from 2016-2018.
-In 2020 she was named Chair of CAA's Scholarship and Research Committee; she previously was Vice President for Publications from 2013-15 and Vice President for the Annual Conference (2015-2016); In 2014 she published Art Matters focusing on the importance of African art and the museum.
+Blier previously served as Clerk and Board Member of the National Committee for the History of Art and was Chair of the Executive Committee of Delegates, American Council of Learned Societies, for which she also was the CAA Representative.
+She was President of CAA, the professional association of art historians, artists, and designers from 2016-2018.
+In 2020 she was named Chair of CAA's Scholarship and Research Committee and previously was Vice President for Publications from 2013-15 and Vice President for the Annual Conference (2015-2016).
+She was formerly on the Board of the Society of Architectural Historians.

-She is a past member of the Collège de France International Scientific and Strategic Committee (COSS) and was formerly on the Board of the Society of Architectural Historians.
-She is a Member of the American Academy of Arts and Sciences.
-Her fellowships include: CASVA (Paul Mellon Senior Fellow, the National Gallery of Art), the Dedalus Foundation, John Simon Guggenheim, the Radcliffe Institute, NEH, the Institute for Advanced Study, Princeton, Fulbright Senior Research, Social Science Research Council, ACLS, Sterling and Francine Clark Art Institute, and the Getty Center for the Study of Art.
+Advanced Study, Princeton, Fulbright Senior Research, Social Science Research Council, ACLS, Sterling and Francine Clark Art Institute, and the Getty Center for the Study of Art (twice).
 She is Co-Chair of an Electronic Geo-Spatial Database: Africamap, a site expanded into Worldmap (now part of Arc GIS online) where she serves as chair of the Faculty Steering Committee.
-A profile on Blier’s contributions to the field has appeared in the spring 2013 Harvard Graduate School publication, Colloquy essay, "Facing African Art".

 Harvard Scholar Website